Sweden's first loss after a nightmare first half

 After victories against the Netherlands, Georgia, Croatia and Slovenia, Sweden had the chance to take a giant step towards the semi-finals with a victory against Iceland.

 Sweden got off to a bad start, especially with Felix Claar.
-The often brilliant midfielder started by being sent off almost immediately and was later left in pain after a tough tackle when an Icelander ran into him.
+The often brilliant midfielder started by getting sent off almost immediately and was later left in pain after a tough tackle when an Icelander ran into him.

 Six-goal deficit at halftime

-Felix Claar was left speechless so far.
+Felix Claar was speechless.

 And Sweden is in trouble after their worst half so far in the European Championship.

-"We were too weak in the first contact at the back, especially.
+We're too poor on first contact in the back, especially.
 It's really bad.
-We talked about it before, that we would be tough there, and I don't think we succeeded at all," says Albin Lagergren to Viaplay.
+We talked about it before, that we would be tough there, and I don't think we succeeded at all, says Albin Lagergren to Viaplay.

 Near reversal